sybrenjansen/mpire/docs/usage/worker_pool.rst

 ``'forkserver'``.
 Threading is also available by using ``'threading'``.
 For detailed information on the multiprocessing contexts, please refer to the multiprocessing documentation_ and caveats_ section.
 In short:

-- ``'fork'`` (the default) copies the parent process such that the child process is effectively identical.
+- ``'fork'`` (the default on Unix based systems) copies the parent process such that the child process is effectively identical.
 This includes copying everything currently in memory.
 This is sometimes useful, but other times useless or even a serious bottleneck.
-- ``'spawn'`` starts a fresh python interpreter where only those resources necessary are inherited.
+- ``'spawn'`` (the default on Windows) starts a fresh python interpreter where only those resources necessary are inherited.
 - ``'forkserver'`` first starts a server process (using spawn).
 Whenever a new process is needed the parent process requests the server to fork a new process.
 - ``'threading'`` starts child threads.